Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/interface.rst

       If you're familiar with navigation key shortcuts, this can be disabled.

 Color Picker Type
    Choose which type of :term:`color space` you prefer.
-It will show when clicking :kbd:`LMB` on any color button.
+It will show when clicking :kbd:`LMB` on any color field.

    See the different color picker types at the :doc:`Color picker </interface/controls/templates/color_picker>` page.
 Header Position